nsmith105/PREPHub/prephub-Server/README.md

 with the server, and the server can send messages to the website as well, notifying the user of alerts.

-All the modules needed ar ein the node_modules folder, the demo RSS feeds are in the "RSS xml demo files" folder.
+All the modules needed are in the node_modules folder, the demo RSS feeds are labeled in this directory.

 The file, app.js, is the program for the web server, which is hosted on google cloud.